|Nutritional Guidelines (per serving)|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

 For anyone who's a fan of creamy, minty drinks, the Irish eyes cocktail is a great choice.
-This recipe creates one of the most delicious whiskey cocktails you will find and it's incredibly easy to mix up.
+This recipe creates one of the most delicious Irish whiskey cocktails you will find, and it's incredibly easy to mix up.

 All you need to make the Irish eyes is Irish whiskey, green crème de menthe, and cream.
 The result is a fun, flavorful green cocktail that you'll definitely want to share.
-So next St. Patrick's Day you can give your sweetheart an Irish Eyes cocktail, look into their eyes and say "Tá tú go h-álainn" (meaning "You're beautiful"; pronounced taw two guh haul-inn).
+On St. Patrick's Day, you can give your sweetheart an Irish eyes cocktail, look into their eyes and say "Tá tú go h-álainn" (meaning "You're beautiful"; pronounced taw two guh haul-inn).

 Gather the ingredients.

 Strain into an old-fashioned glass over fresh ice.

 - Crème de menthe comes in two colors, green and white (clear).
-If you want to retain the green color, be sure to pour the green version of the liqueur.
 The drink will taste the same with white crème de menthe, so if that's all you have, go ahead and use it.

 - For the Irish whiskey, there's really no need to pour from your best bottle.
 A mixed drink like this is the perfect excuse to save a little money with a good budget-friendly brand.

 - Choose your cream according to your taste.
-Regular cream will produce a perfectly rich drink while milk is a good option if you want something a little lighter.
+Heavy cream will produce a rich drink, while milk is a good option if you want something a little lighter.
 A good middle ground between the two is half and half, which is often preferred for drinks like this.

 - Rim the glass with a little cocoa powder for a fun touch.
 With each sip, you'll get a delightful hint of chocolate, which is always a pleasant pairing for mint.